Seekae: +Dome album

-The band's second album, +Dome was released in Australia on Rice is Nice and Popfrenzy on 25 March 2011. +Dome brought Seekae to the attention of international music media after the band toured the album locally, in Europe, North America and Japan and in return, reviewers cited that the album reflects a greater influence from the UK bass and post-dubstep scenes as well as from '90s IDM artists such as Autechre.
+The band's second album, +Dome was released in Australia on Rice is Nice and Popfrenzy on 25 March 2011. +Dome brought Seekae to the attention of international music media after the band toured the album locally, Europe, North America and Japan.
+Reviewers noted that the album highlights a greater influence from the UK bass and post-dubstep scenes as well as from '90s IDM artists such as Autechre.
 In response to the financial grant awarded to the band in 2009, the band were able to use more complex recording techniques, +Dome featuring more exotic instrumental acoustic recordings and a more sonically embellished production.
 NME gave +Dome a 7/10 and cited that despite the heavy electronic elements present, the rhythms feel "directed by human hands".

 In 2012, a 12" pressing of the track "3" was released and sold alongside +Dome at Seekae's headline and support slot shows around Australia, featuring a club-edit of the track on the A-side (mixed by Seekae) and a remix of the track by Belgian techno/house producer Locked Groove (Hotflush Recordings).

 The Worry album

 On 12 September 2014, the band released their third album, The Worry, with Future Classic.
-It’s the first LP the group has produced with the vocals of frontman, Alex Cameron.
+It's the first LP the group has produced with the vocals of frontman, Alex Cameron.
 Their reason for wanting a lyrical album was to tell a story to the audience, and "eliminate any ambiguity", which they felt they could not do with instrumental music.
 Despite being a major departure from their previous sound, FasterLouder praised The Worry, giving it 8/10, saying "though The Worry has less flavours in the mix [when compared to +Dome] they turn out to be potent ones".

+They disbanded in 2016, with Cameron pursueing a solo career.